 Results

-QLD uses around 11% of total MDB water resources and under the Water Act 2000 (Qld) applies a risk-based proportionate approach to theft detection and an opportunity to award graduated sanctions.
-QLD has increased financial penalties for illegal take activity since 2010 to $257,742 per offence with no distinction between private individuals or corporations.
-Enforcement has also increased since 2020/21 under a joint satellite monitoring program involving NSW authorities but the penalty levels and sanctions remain below other states (e.g., NSW and SA).
-QLD thus suffers from both low (but possibly increasing) certainty of enforcement and low severity of financial penalty relative to other states.
+Geographically in the MDB from north to south, QLD uses around 11% of total MDB water resources and under the Water Act 2000 (Qld) applies a risk-based proportionate approach to theft detection and an opportunity to award graduated sanctions.
+QLD has increased financial penalties for illegal take activity since 2010 to $257,742 per offence with no distinction between private individuals or corporations (see Water Act 2000 (QLD) Sections 808, 808A).
+Enforcement has also increased since 2020/21 under a joint satellite monitoring program involving NSW authorities but the penalty levels and sanctions remain below other States (e.g., NSW and SA).
+QLD thus suffers from both low (but possibly increasing) certainty of enforcement and low severity of financial penalty relative to other States.